-Unfortunately, Mame support on the Mac is very weak and requires the use of a complicated command-line application.
-There were some cool apps for Mame on the Mac like MameOSX™ and MacMAME™, but they are no longer supported on current versions of OS X, so regular folks find the command-line alternative complex and difficult to install/use.
+Unfortunately, Mame support on the Mac is very weak and requires you to add some frameworks to your Mac.
+There were some cool apps for Mame on the Mac like MameOSX™ and MacMAME™, but they are no longer supported on current versions of OS X.

 2) Install SDLMAME (direct link to download) for your Mac.

 3) Make sure to follow the instructions, directions and troubleshooting.
 Mame on Mac Technical Support (When you run into a problem you can search the SDLMAME forums or post a question.
 FRONTEND FOR MAME ON MAC:

 To help you out, keep in mind that if your X-Arcade is connected to your Mac, you can open up Textedit or any application to let you see what you are typing on the screen like Pages, Word or the included Mail App.
 The X-Arcade is recognized as a USB Keyboard, so to verify it's working, you'll be able to press buttons/move joysticks and see the responses on the screen.
 When that happens, you'll know X-Arcade is fine, you just need to change the settings in the app or game to use those keys.

 To use with a specific game or application: you will need to make sure the game/app allows keyboard inputs to be programmed in the game settings OR you can connect an old-school PS-2 Keyboad to your X-Arcade and re-program the keys to match the keys assigned in the game/app.

 Step 2: Connect Your X-Arcade™ to USB Port